 Whether or not you attend the Annual Meeting online, it is important that your shares be represented and voted at the Annual Meeting.
 Therefore, I urge you to promptly vote and submit your proxy by phone, via the Internet, or, if you received paper copies of these materials, by signing, dating and returning the enclosed proxy card in the enclosed envelope, which requires no postage if mailed in the United States.
-If you have previously received our Notice of Internet Availability of Proxy Materials, then instructions regarding how you can vote are contained in that notice.
-If you have received a proxy card, then instructions regarding how you can vote are contained on the proxy card.
+If you have previously received our Notice of Internet Availability of Proxy Materials, then instructions regarding how you can vote are contained on the proxy card.
 If you decide to attend the Annual Meeting, you will be able to vote online, even if you have previously submitted your proxy.